jdrumgoole/pymongoshell/README.md

 ## Using the pymongoshell

 First we create a `MongoClient` object.
-This is a proxy for all the commands we can run using `MongoDBShell`.
+This is a proxy for all the commands we can run using `pymongoshell`.
 It is exactly analogous to the PyMongo `MongoClient` and is in fact just a shim.
 We support one additional argument `banner`.
 This argument controls whether we output a banner detailing which version and which collections